kkkdaj/SDGlove/README.md

 ---

-## citation(Bibtex)
+## citation (Bibtex)
-- If you want to cite our Datasets, you can use our paper:
+- If you want to cite our datasets, you can use our paper:
 ```
 our bibtex
 ```